Residence Life Q+A

 Mailboxes for residential students are located in the Student Center.
 The front desk in the Student Center assigns mailboxes to students when they arrive on campus.
 The Mailroom is located in the Student Center.
 Students must stop by the front desk in the Student Center to receive their mailbox number and key.
 Packages that do not fit in the mailbox will be available for pick up from 8:00 a.m. to 4:30 p.m., Monday through Friday, at the front desk in the Student Center.
 Mail is not delivered to the university on Saturday.

 Urbana University Box # XXX

 Is telephone access provided?
 How do I make long distance calls?

 There is a Voice-Over IP phone jack in each room providing telephone access.
-To request a telephone, students need to contact Information Technology or the Office of Campus Life.
+To request a telephone, students need to contact Information Technology (email@example.com).
 You cannot simply buy your own phone and plug it in.
 Long distance calls cannot be made on your room telephone, therefore, you should purchase long distance phone cards.